splunk/public-o11y-docs/admin/subscription-usage/lo-billing-usage.rst

 What Log Observer tracks
 ====================================

 Log Observer provides visibility to your logging ingest and indexing usage, measured in gigabytes.
 Ingestion and indexing are measured separately.
-The amount of ingest and indexing allowance your org has purchased is displayed along with your term start and end dates.
+The monthly ingest and indexing allowance your org has purchased is displayed along with your term start and end dates.
 This allows you to monitor when you need to renew your quotas.

 There are three charts available:
-   * Current usage - The current total usage for each of ingest and indexing.
+   * Current usage - The current monthly total usage for each of ingest and indexing.
 Your plan limits are indicated on the chart.
    * Ingest usage trend - The ingest usage trend for the current month against your plan total.
    * Index usage trend - The index usage trend for the current month against your plan total.